India refutes speculative media reports on sending troops to Lanka: Indian mission | Politics

 - Sri Lanka

-The Indian High Commission here on Wednesday categorically dismissed speculative media reports about New Delhi sending its troops to Colombo, saying India is fully supportive of Sri Lanka's democracy, stability and economic recovery.
+The Indian High Commission here on Wednesday categorically dismissed speculative media reports about New Delhi sending its troops to Sri Lanka, saying India is fully supportive of the island nation's democracy, stability and economic recovery.

 The denial from the Indian mission came a day after it refuted as ''fake and blatantly false'' local social media speculation that former prime minister Mahinda Rajapaksa and his family members have fled to India.